 Scientific studies looking at resolved IRs in the Republic of Ireland1,2 where bovine TB is widespread, have demonstrated that such animals have significantly higher odds of becoming reactors at a subsequent test in the same or another herd.
 The studies concluded that:

-- Resolved IRs that moved out of the herd after passing their re-test were 12 times more likely to be disclosed as a reactor at the next test compared to all other animals in the national herd.
+- Resolved IRs that moved out of the herd within six months of passing their re-test were 12 times more likely to be disclosed as a reactor at the next test compared to all other animals in the national herd1.

-- Between 11.8% and 21.4% of IRs slaughtered prior to re-test showed visible lesions suspicious of TB at post mortem meat inspection, compared with less than 0.5% of non-IR animals.
+- Between 11.8% and 21.4% of IRs slaughtered prior to re-test showed visible lesions suspicious of TB at post mortem meat inspection, compared with less than 0.3% of non-IR animals1.

 These studies provided evidence for the introduction of a new policy for resolved IRs in the Republic of Ireland in 2012.
-After reviewing the evidence, Defra introduced a similar policy in England.
+After reviewing the evidence, Defra introduced a similar policy in England in 2017.

 Why not just compulsorily slaughter all IRs?